1. Introduction

 Rendered by QuickLaTeX.com

 The update step is very similar to the update step in the policy iteration algorithm.
-The only difference is that we take the maximum over all possible actions in the value iteration algorithm.
+Moreover, the only difference is that in the value iteration algorithm, we take the maximum number of possible actions.

 Instead of evaluating and then improving, the value iteration algorithm updates the state value function in a single step.
-This is possible by calculating all possible rewards by looking ahead.
+In particular, this is possible by calculating all possible rewards by looking ahead.

 4. Policy Iteration vs. Value Iteration

 Policy iteration and value iteration are both dynamic programming algorithms that find an optimal policy \boldsymbol{\pi_*} in a reinforcement learning environment.
-They both employ variations of Bellman updates and exploit one-step look-ahead:
+Furthermore, they both employ variations of Bellman updates and exploit one-step look-ahead:

 Rendered by QuickLaTeX.com